baneteasnow/baneteasnow.github.io/_pages/now.md

 format1: reading as a book
 pageread1: 1
 # 2
-booktitle2: "Rezonans Kanunu"
-bookyear2: 2019
-author2: "Pierre Franckh"
-suresaat2: 4
-suredakika2: 45
-sayfa2: 206
-format2: listening as an audiobook
-pageread2: 206
-pagereadsaat2: 4
-pagereaddakika2: 45
-# 3
-booktitle3: "I Want to Die but I Still Want to Eat Tteokbokki"
+booktitle2: "I Want to Die but I Still Want to Eat Tteokbokki"
-bookyear3: 2025
+bookyear2: 2025
-author3: "Baek Sehee"
+author2: "Baek Sehee"
-sayfa3: 152
+sayfa2: 152
-format3: reading as a book
+format2: reading as a book
-pageread3: 1
+pageread2: 1
 ---

 {% include image-gallery.html folder="/assets/now" %}